dapphub/dapptools/README.md

 Note: Seth uses the [`ethsign`] tool for signing transactions.
 This tool uses Geth as a library.

+### Hardware wallets

+Seth will scan for [Ledger Nano S] hardware wallets by default.

+The Ledger wallet is only available to Seth while it is unlocked, in the Ethereum app, and with **browser mode off**.

+On Linux, you may have to enable some USB permissions.
+See the [Ledger Wallet Linux instructions].

+When you use a sending address that belongs to the hardware wallet, Seth will automatically use it for signing transactions.

+**Note:** Seth currently only looks for the first four addresses derived from your seed phrase.
+If the sending address is not one of those, Seth will not be able to sign transactions.

 ### Your address

 When making transactions or doing read-only calls, Seth takes the sending address from the `ETH_FROM` variable or the `--from` flag.

-Note for Ledger Nano S hardware wallet users: Seth currently only looks for the first four addresses derived from your seed phrase.
-If the sending address is not one of those, Seth will not be able to sign transactions.

 <br />